MicrosoftDocs/dynamics365smb-docs/business-central/includes/report-5607-scenario-include.md

-See projected depreciation amounts and book value for a future period for your assets
+Explore projected depreciation amounts and book value for a future period for your fixed assets.